kianpu34593/asebasic/README.md

     * Input the material
     * Initalize the calculator
     * Call bulk_auto_conv module
-        * As an example, your code should look like the following,
+        * As an example, your code should look like the following:
         ```python
         from gpaw import GPAW,Mixer,Davidson
         from ase.calculators.calculator import kptdensity2monkhorstpack as kdens2mp